More than £23.1m investment is going to help Regenerate, Renew and Revitalise Goldthorpe, Thurnscoe and Bolton upon Dearne through the Towns Fund.

 5 January 2022 - New energy efficient housing plans set for approval

-Nine new properties will be the first new buildings made possible thanks to more than £23.1m investment in Goldthorpe through the UK Government’s Towns Fund.
+Nine new properties will be the first new buildings made possible.
+This is thanks to more than £23.1m investment in Goldthorpe through the UK Government’s Towns Fund.
 The build costs will be funded through Section 106, but the site has been made available thanks to the Towns Fund.
 Read more about the new energy efficient housing plans.

 14 October 2021 - Demolition of former pub to make way for exciting future use

-Demolition of the former Horse and Groom pub is making way for the development of a new town square as part of the £23.1m Towns Fund investment.
+Demolition of the former Horse and Groom pub is making way for the development of a new town square.
+This is part of the £23.1m Towns Fund investment.
 Read more about how the demolition is making way for exciting future use.

 11 August 2021 - First projects from £23.1m Towns Fund investment complete

-The first wave of projects as part of more than £23.1m investment in Goldthorpe, Thurnscoe and Bolton upon Dearne through the Towns Fund have been completed.
+The first wave of projects have been completed.
+This is part of more than £23.1m investment in Goldthorpe, Thurnscoe and Bolton upon Dearne through the Towns Fund.
 Find out about the completed projects.

 4 March 2021 - £23.1m investment in the Dearne Valley approved